 September 21, 1898 – Seventeen ladies gather in the home of Mrs. J. J. Morgan and organize the Monday Afternoon Club, which in 1925 incorporates as the Covina Woman's Club.

-1899, 1901 – The First National Bank building is constructed in stages at the northwest corner of Citrus and College.
+1899, 1901 – The headquarters of the First National Bank of Covina is constructed in stages at the northwest corner of Citrus and College.

 1899 – Covina opens its own high school on the second floor of the newly-expanded 1894 Grammar School.
 Lillian Harris is the first graduate of Covina High in Spring, 1900.

 1900 – The Reed Block is erected at the northeast corner of Citrus and Badillo.

 August 11, 1900 – Covina's first hotel – The Vendome – opens at the northwest corner of Citrus and Cottage Drive.

 January 21, 1901 – The 20th century officially dawns in Covina with the arrival of electricity and electric lights.

 August 6, 1901 – Covina becomes an incorporated city.